 The lighter medium weight barrel does heat up more quickly than a larger heavy barrel, but we did not notice any degradation of accuracy or shift in point of impact once the barrel was heated up.
 We did notice that on the Winchester 140gr and Federal Gold Medal Berger 130gr ammo that bolt was slightly stiff when dropping it on the round.
 This indicates a fairly tight chamber which would help contribute to the good accuracy.
 At the 300 yard head shot test, the rifle did not do bad either.
 We selected the Hornady 140gr ELD Match load because it performed the best at the 100 yard accuracy test and we dialed in +4.5 MOA.
 The thing that is a constant struggle with this test is to slow down and focus on accuracy.
 Because it is timed, there is an additional pressure to get the three rounds off quick and that usually causes the shooter to rush the shots, hurting accuracy.
 Firing the rifle rapid fire from the prone position illustrated the smoothness of the action, but also that the recoil pad didn’t fit perfect in the shoulder.
 We still rattled off the three rounds in only 19 seconds, but we admittedly rushed the shots and the group opened up as a result.

 The group size measured 3.861″ (1.229 MOA) which is just over our standard of 1 MOA, which hurt the total score in the 300 yard leaderboard.
-The overall score of 99.3 brought the rifle almost exactly in at the benchmark of 100, and was just slightly ahead of the standard Pro THB.
+A funny thing happened though, the overall score of the rifle came out to exactly 100 which is the benchmark for this test and what we would consider perfectly usable for sniping work.
+That score was just slightly ahead of the standard Pro THB as well.
 We know the rifle is capable of more, but the point of the test is to do it under stress when on the line, so we abide by the score.

 So is the rifle a worthy SSG-PI replacement?
 You know how nostalgia goes, we always remember it as being better than it likely was.
 Personally, I still would prefer the SSG-69 PI, but I also have to admit that the newer rifle has some distinct advantages and improvements.
 Accuracy is about the same, bolt operation and smoothness is probably better in the new rifle, the stock on the old rifle is preferred, even though it is old style fiberglass.
 The accessory rail and other tactical features on the SSG-69 were tailored for tactical use, the THB CM is taking a hunting rifle and adapting it to tactical use.
 In reality, the rifle offers very similar performance and capability and for about the same price.
 The 6.5 Creedmoor cartridge enhances long range performance over the .308 which expands the capability, making the rifle an acceptable choice for the budget.
 Though, if Steyr were to put a legitimate tactical stock on the rifle, they could have an even better alternative in a price point that is little served by rifles on the market today.